eileenmcnaughton/nz.co.fuzion.omngateway/README.md

 ###############################
 #- installation
 ###############################
 This Extension is packaged for the new CiviCRM extensions installation.
-To install it download it to your extensions directory, unzip it & then go to 'manage extensions' through the GUI.
+To install it create a folder called nz.co.fuzion.omngateway in your extensions directory, download this extension to that folder and unzip it.
+Then, on your CiviCRM site, go to 'manage extensions' (under adminster/ customize data and screens) through the UI.
+Choose to enable the extension.
+You can then create a OmnGateway processor through Administer/System Settings/PaymentProcessors.

+####
+# Testing status
+############

 Testing - I tested installation on a 4.2 install.
-I used the processor on a 4.1 site where I had manually installed
+I also installed the processor from github to a 4.1 site & did the tests described below.

+Test credentials = test for both username & password

 ######################################
 #Transaction tests